 - Get to know someone a bit before you set up a first date.
 You can use Google or other search engines to get information on people.
 If you wish to do a background check on someone before you meet, there are websites that allow you to access that information for a fee.

 - ALWAYS meet in a public place for your first date.
 Meet at a restaurant, a museum or another populated, public place.
 Do not meet in a remote location or at your date’s home or your home on your first date.
 At the end of the date, do not invite your date back to your home or go to their home.
 If someone is pressuring you to do so, leave immediately.

 - Tell friends/family about your date.
 Make family or friends aware of your whereabouts, and make sure you take your mobile phone with you in case of emergency.

-- Don’t overindulge in alcohol.
-Stay sober, clear headed and don’t put yourself in a position where your judgement is impaired.
+- Don’t overindulge in alcohol/drugs.
+Stay sober, clear headed and in a position where your judgement is not impaired.

 - Transport yourself to and from the first date.
-Drive yourself to and from your first date, take public transportation, have a friend drive you or take a taxi.
+Drive yourself to and from your first date, take public transportation, have a friend drive you or take a taxi/Uber/Lyft or other ride share option.
 Be in control of your own ride.

 - Keep personal items with you at all times.
 Keep your purse, wallet, bag near you at all times.
 Keep your drink with you or finish it if you need to excuse yourself in order to avoid it being tampered with.

 - Long distance meetings.
 Stay in a hotel and do not reveal the location to your date.
 Arrange your own transportation to and from the date and to and from the airport if you are flying to a destination.
 Do not invite your date back to your hotel room after the date and do not go to your date’s home or hotel room after the date.
 Make sure your family and friends know where you are.